ngkamperlo/presentations/slides/sdet-2/Slides.md

 # Cons of the Blackbox Pattern

 - Dependencies might be loaded twice when the same technology is used by the blackbox and the invoking MFE.
   - This duplication can be avoided if every MFE in the project uses the same framework, allowing shared external dependencies.
+- Implementing a blackbox for the first time could be quite a complex task
 ---

 # Deep-dive into Blackboxes